alkemyTech/OT166-Java-server/README.md

        from [Google Style Guide](https://github.com/google/styleguide).
     2. Set up the downloaded file in the IDE preferences.

-Step 4 is a MUST if you want to open a pull request.
+[ IMPORTANT ] Step 4 is a MUST if you want to open a pull request.
 Otherwise, your code will not pass the check status and your code changes will not be reviewed.

 ### CODE STANDARDS